22 Fun Things to Do in Edinburgh on a Rainy Day

 5. Scotch Whisky Experience

-When looking for things to do in Edinburgh on a rainy day, look no further than the Scotch Whisky Experience, located near the Edinburgh Castle.
+When looking for things to do in Edinburgh on a rainy day, look no further than the Scotch Whisky Experience near Edinburgh Castle.

-They offer various tour options as well as tastings, a shop, and even a restaurant- you could spend nearly the entire day there.
+They offer various tour options, tastings, a shop, and even a restaurant—you could spend nearly the entire day there.

-Experts will help you on your search for the perfect dram by showing the best regional whiskies that Scotland has to offer.
+Experts will help you in your search for the perfect dram by showing the best regional whiskies that Scotland has to offer.

 Whisky Experience Activities Royal Mile Edinburgh Toilets